maskegger/guide/index.md

 ## Programs

-Programs (aka functions, subroutines) are pieces of code that are called repeatedly by your scripts.
+Programs (aka functions, subroutines) are pieces of code that are called by your scripts.
 These might be do-files, ado-files, or scripts written in another programming language such as *R*.
 An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
-Because programs are not called directly by the master script, **0_run_all.do**, I store them in the subdirectory **scripts/programs/**.
+Because programs are not called directly by the master script, **run.do**, I usually store them in the subdirectory **scripts/programs/**.
 This reduces clutter in large projects with many scripts.

 ## Libraries